 Friedman, Thomas L. The World is Flat: A Brief History of the Twenty-first Century 3.0.
 New York: Picador, 2007.

 Steffen, Will and Paul J. Crutzen, and John R. McNeill "The Anthropocene: Are Humans Now Overwhelming the Great Forces of Nature," AMBIO: A Journal of the Human Environment vol. 36.8 (December 2007): 614-621.

 Stromberg, Joseph.
 “What is the Anthropocene and are we in it?”
 Smithsonian Magazine (January 2013) www.smithsonianmag.com

 Jenn Stephenson is Professor in the Dan School of Drama and Music and Associate Dean (Academic) in the Faculty of Arts and Science at Queen's University, Kingston, Canada.

-Mariah Horner is a theatre creator and producer based in Kingston.
+Mariah Horner is a PhD student and theatre creator based in Kingston.
 Besides making her own work through Cellar Door Project, she's worked with SpiderWebShow, the Thousand Islands Playhouse, GCTC, Tactics, and the Storefront Fringe Festival.